 - Screening and enrollment: The agency uses the nine-item Patient Health Questionnaire (PHQ-9) to screen clients for depression.
 A brief two-item PHQ-2 screen (the first two-items of the PHQ-9) can also be used as an initial screen in community-based service agencies that serve older adults or adults with epilepsy.
 Either the PHQ-2 or PHQ-9 can be embedded in existing client assessments.
 The PHQ-9 is also administered at each in-home session and at the end of the program to track changes in depression scores.

 - Home visits: Elderly clients receive six to eight 50-minute in-home sessions over a 19-week period (weeks 1, 2, 3, 5, 7, 11, 15, and 19).
 Those with epilepsy receive an average of six in-home visits over a 12-month period.
+In-person visits may also be done at another community location, e.g. senior center, based on the client's preference.
 Home visits allow the counselors to evaluate the clients' mental health by observing and experiencing their home environments.
 Longer sessions at the end of the program provide more time to practice problem-solving skills.
 Ideally, counselors do not perform general case management functions with clients so as to keep the two roles separate.
-Key aspects of the visits are described below:
+Key aspects of the visits are described below (updated November 2013):

 - Problem-solving approach: Many elderly individuals and people with epilepsy feel overwhelmed by unresolved problems, which contribute to their depression.
 Helping them identify and resolve those problems can reduce and sometimes eliminate depressive symptoms.
 To that end, counselors use a seven-step approach that includes clarifying and defining a problem, setting realistic goals, generating and evaluating potential solutions (two steps), selecting and implementing a feasible solution (two steps), and evaluating the outcome.
 During each session, the participant identifies a problem and works through the steps with the counselor's support.
 During the next session, the pair evaluates the effectiveness of the solution and then identifies and addresses another problem, using the same approach.